-Les Moonves (born October 6, 1949, as Leslie Moonves) is the chairman and CEO of CBS Corp., overseeing the CBS broadcast network as well as the cable network Showtime, the publisher Simon & Schuster and other entities.
+Les Moonves is a former television executive who was the chairman and CEO of CBS Corp., overseeing the CBS broadcast network as well as the cable network Showtime, the publisher Simon & Schuster and other entities.
 After a successful career at the production companies Lorimar (home of popular shows like Dallas and Full House) and Warner Brothers Television (where he developed hits like Friends and E.R.), Moonves moved to CBS in 1995.
 He helped the lagging network move to first place in a few years by greenlighting shows like Survivor, CSI: Crime Scene Investigation, Big Brother and Everybody Loves Raymond.
-In 1998 ratings were further bolstered when NFL football returned to CBS.
-Moonves married Big Brother host Julie Chen in 2004.
-He's a member of the Television Academy Hall of Fame and Broadcasting and Cable’s Hall of Fame.
+In 1998, ratings were further bolstered when NFL football returned to CBS.
 In July 2018, The New Yorker reported on six women's allegations that Moonves had sexually harassed them in episodes dating from the 1980s to the 2000s.

 Allegations of Sexual Harassment